Pet Shockwave Therapy

 What is shockwave therapy?

-Typically shock wave therapy is used as part of our physical therapy & rehabilitation program.
+Typically shock wave therapy is used as part of our canine rehabilitation and pain management program.

 How does shockwave work?